 Any user can comment on a page by using the comment form at the bottom of each page.
 The page’s owner will be notified of any comments if you have Slack notifications enabled.
 Include an @mention in the comment to notify other teammates.

 Pages can be published in a single category.
-Categories can be viewed by any team member unless they're private.
-To restrict access to certain pages, create a private category and select who you want to be able to view pages in that category.
+Categories can be viewed by any team member unless they're invite-only.
+To restrict access to certain pages, create an invite-only category and select who you want to be able to view pages in that category.

 Pages can also be filed in Subcategories.
 To file a page in a subcategory, use the dropdown on the category or page view, and select "move".